tmard/NoSQL-Databases/README.md

 Use NoSQL_setup_starter.ipynb for this section of the challenge.

-    1. Import the data provided in the establishments.json file from Terminal.\
+    1. Import the data provided in the establishments.json file from Terminal.
-    Name the database uk_food and the collection establishments.\ The used to import the data from Terminal to a markdown cell in the notebook is provided.
+    Name the database uk_food and the collection establishments.
+    Then import the data from Terminal to a markdown cell in the notebook is provided.

     2. Within the notebook, import the libraries needed: PyMongo and Pretty Print (pprint).